mrz1836/go-sanitize/README.md

 # go-sanitize
 **go-sanitize** implements a simple library of sanitation methods for data sanitation and reduction.
-This package was inspired by processing and protecting incoming user generated content while ensuring the data will be in the correct format.
-This project follows Go best practices and you can view the standards and specifications at the [end of this readme](https://github.com/mrz1836/go-sanitize#adheres-to-effective-go-standards).

 | | | | | | | |
 |-|-|-|-|-|-|-|